proximax-storage/xpx-chain-devportal-docs/docs/built-in-features/aggregate-transaction.md

 title: Aggregate Transaction
 ---

 Aggregated Transactions merge multiple transactions into one, allowing **trustless swaps**, and other advanced logic.
-Sirius-Chain does this by generating a one-time disposable smart contract.
+Sirius Chain does this by generating a one-time disposable smart contract.

 ![Trustless swap](/img/aggregate-trustless-swap.png)

 <p class="caption">Example of an aggregate transaction between two participants</p>

 When all involved [accounts](./account.md) have cosigned the aggregate transaction, all the inner transactions are executed at the same time.